Loading course content...

 font-weight: bold;

 However, you should know that many fonts do not have this many variants.
-You must ensure the fonts you are using have the weight you need.
+You must ensure the fonts have the weight you need.

 p {